Extending Functional Languages with High-Level Exception Handling: Conclusion

 \section{Conclusion}

-In this paper, we have considered an extension to functional languages with SCD expressions.
-This extension allows expressions of the form $E_0 \add E_1$ where $E_0, E_1$ are expressions.
-These expressions are particularly useful for specifying exception handling in a high level way.
+In this paper, we proposed an extension to functional languages with SC/SD operators.
+This extension allows expressions $E_0 \add \ldots \add E_n$ where $E_0,\ldots,E_n$ are expressions, together with $D_0 \adc \ldots \adc D_n$ where $D_0,\ldots,D_n$ are declarations.
+These expressions are particularly useful for specifying exception handling in a flexible way.